Windsor Ontario Homes For Sale

 Homes For Sale In Windsor, Ontario

 The housing market in Windsor has been steadily increasing in recent years.
 Between 2018 and 2019, the average home price has increased by about 8%.
-The average homes in Windsor sell for about $320,000 dollars, but this number largely depends on the real estate market in a given area.
-Houses can sell for under $100,000 in older areas, while lakeside and other premium properties can sell for multi-million dollar sums.
+The average homes in Windsor for sale sell for about $320,000 dollars, but this number largely depends on the real estate market in a given area.
+Houses in Windsor can sell for under $100,000 in older areas, while lakeside and other premium properties can sell for multi-million dollar sums.

 In the past, Windsor was a lot smaller than it is now.
 Over the years, for one reason or another, Windsor has picked up a lot of acreage from nearby townships.
 Now, Windsor covers 146 kilometers squared and many of its previous neighbours have become neighbourhoods within Windsor.